SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ```

 🕒 This will take about five minutes in the "Solving enviornment" stage.
+(Good time for a break or talk about `mamba` :smile:)

 ### Add additional package